Requirements for Exporting Processed Egg Products

 Products containing eggs in a relatively small proportion or that historically have not been considered by consumers as products of the egg food industry are not represented as egg products and are regulated by the Food and Drug Administration (FDA).
 Agricultural Marketing Service will certify for FDA a wide range of products, including cooked omelets, frozen egg patties, crepes, hard boiled eggs, egg substitutes, imitation egg products, mayonnaise, and foods containing egg extracts.

-While these FDA-regulated products containing eggs may be produced under FSIS voluntary inspection for distribution in U.S. commerce, effective November 10, 2014, FSIS will no longer certify these products for export.
+While these FDA-regulated products containing eggs may be produced under FSIS voluntary inspection for distribution in U.S. commerce, FSIS stopped certifying these products for export November 10, 2014.
 Exporters should contact the FDA or USDA’s Agricultural Marketing Service for assistance.
 Additional information can be found on AMS' Website.

 For any shipments of FDA-regulated products containing eggs previously certified by FSIS using the PY-200, exporters seeking a replacement certificate are to contact FSIS headquarters at 1-855-444-9904 or by e-mail at email@example.com.